Parachartergus colobopterus: Life history

 Data by Strassman et al. indicates that reproduction in P. colobopterus reaches a maximum during the rainy season.
 At these times, there is a high number of new queens and a trend of colony foundation.
 Colonies have been known to persist for an extended period of time – up to 4.5 years.
 Mortality has not been shown to be associated with stage in the queen cycle, nor with season.
 The overall mortality rate of P. colobopterus is not consistent with other social insects, since it has a decreased mortality rate early in the history of a colony; this is likely due to the fact that it is founded by a swarm, not just an individual queen.
 Since the success of the new colony is not completely dependent on the survival of the queen, this increases the colony’s initial chance of survival.

 Defense

 Nests represent a highly concentrated supply of resources, which makes them desirable to predators.
 P. colobopterus wasps have a nonaggressive response when their nest is disturbed.
 After the initial provocation, wasps leave the nest and begin vigorous displays on its outer envelope.
 If the provocation continues, females will abandon the nest entirely, leaving the offspring behind.
 This unique behavior is particularly interesting because the females possess stings that could be used in colony defense.
 However, field observations indicate females will only sting in self-defense if directly attacked.
 There have been several theories proposed for the defense response of P. colobopterus, but it seems most likely that this response is due to the lack of vertebrate predation.
 Furthermore, the nests of these wasps are camouflaged by plant matter, which may further reduce the likelihood of vertebrate predation and negate the need for aggressive defense.

+Parachartergus colobopterus exhibits a novel defensive behavior against vertebrates.
+When a predator comes near, instead of flying off and stinging the predator, the workers of this species bend their gaster around and actually spray venom at the predator, something that is likely to be effective particularly when it hits the eyes of the predator.